bemurphy/ynuke_middleware/README.md

 SUPER BETA

-Nieve rack middleware to attemp to block requests that appear to contain yaml attacks.
+Naive rack middleware to attemp to block requests that appear to contain yaml attacks.
 This needs to be as close to the head of your inbound rack stack as possible.

 This is not a replacement for patching, but rather an attempt to mitigate new